ValYouW/jqPropertyGrid/README.md

     * number - If the jQueryUI Spinner is loaded then it would be used, otherwise textbox
     * color - If the Spectrum Color Picker is loaded then it would be used, otherwise textbox
     * options - A dropdown list would be used in case the metadata contains the `options` array property
+    * label - A label will be used, useful for uneditable / read-only properties
 * options - An extra options object per type:
     * If the type is `number` then the options would be passed as the jQueryUI Spinner options
     * If the type is `color` then the options would be passed as the Spectrum options
     * If the type is `options` then options should be an array with the drop-down values, if an element in the array is  `string` it will be used both as the value and text of the `option` element.
 If an element in the array is `object` then it should contains a `text` and `value` properties which would be used on the `option` element
 * description - A description of the property, will be used as tooltip on an hint element (a span with text "[?]")
+* showHelp - If set to false, will disable showing description's span with text "[?]" on property name.
+Will instead show tooltip on hover of property value (adds title attribute to property value).
+Can be omitted if default description effect is desired
 ### Live example
 See this CodePen page: http://codepen.io/ValYouW/pen/zInBg